How to Teach a Dog to Stay

 8. As you progress you can add some body movement (yours)

 You can bend down and touch the ground at each end of the T bar, do a little jump, or clap your hands.
-Watch the dog carefully, if you think he is tempted to come and find out what you are up to, take it down a notch.
-Set him up to win, every time.
+Watch your dog carefully.
 If at any point your dog seems unsure, simply go back to an easier stage and practice a little more.

 Exercise 12: Walking the clock

 In this exercise you will accustom your dog to sitting still whilst you walk in a circle around him at a distance of ten yards.
-Sound straightforward?
-That’s because it is!
-This is just a scaled up version of what you did when you walked around your dog indoors.
 It can help to imagine your dog is sitting in the centre of a clock.
 The distance from the centre of the clock to 6 o’clock will be only a couple of yards to begin with.

 1. Sit your dog up in the clock centre and walk to 6 o’clock.